haykodarb/haykodarb/README.md

 **How?**

-Learnt NodeJS serverside Javascript in the last couple of months, have also been working with the esp8266 microcontroller for IoT development for a while now.
+Learnt NodeJS serverside Javascript last year, have also been working with the esp8266 microcontroller for IoT development for a while now.

 Web frontend design so far has been done in basic HTML, CSS and vanilla JS, mobile apps have been done in React-Native, although no github repo for those yet.